 CAUTION should be taken when utilising XNBR compounds due to possible installation issues caused by the material being less flexible than standard Nitrile Rubbers because of the increased modulus of the material.

 89 Shore A

-Commonly referred to as XNBR or X-Nitrile, XNBR-B90 is similar to standard Nitrile but with the addition of a Carboxyl group at the polymerisation stage of manufacture.
-This Carboxyl addition provides increased tear and abrasion resistance when compared to basic NBR which makes it a good choice for dynamic seals.
+Commonly referred to as XNBR or X-Nitrile.
+Has the addition of a Carboxyl group at the polymerisation stage of manufacture, which provides increased tear and abrasion resistance when compared to basic NBR.